W-David-Porter/acim/src/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 38. The Holy Spirit is the mechanism of miracles.
-²He recognises both God’s creations and your illusions.
+²He recognizes both God’s creations and your illusions.
 ³He separates the true from the false by His ability to perceive totally rather than selectively.

 ::: details Expanded
 The Holy Spirit is the mechanism of miracles.
-²He [Holy Spirit] recognises both God’s creations and your illusions.
+²He [Holy Spirit] recognizes both God’s creations and your illusions.
 ³He [Holy Spirit] separates the true from the false by His [the Holy Spirit’s] ability to perceive totally rather than selectively.
 :::

 ::: details Substituted
 The Holy Spirit is the mechanism of miracles.
-²Holy Spirit recognises both God’s creations and your illusions.
+²Holy Spirit recognizes both God’s creations and your illusions.
 ³Holy Spirit separates the true from the false by the Holy Spirit’s ability to perceive totally rather than selectively.
 :::